Family and Friends

 Another passion that I have that developed much later in life is politics.
 I guess it was all those years living just outside of D.C.
 How do you not get the politics bug in your blood?
 I love the exchange of thoughts and ideas, the fight for what you believe in and having political conversations with those on either side of the fence as long as we can deal in facts.

-So combining these two things recently I just finished reading Sarah Palin's book, "Going Rouge".
+, "Going Rouge".
 Let me preface my comments by saying that when all the hoopla started about Obama maybe running for president I read his first book too.
 I have defended him on stories that the media got wrong about him.
 Back to Palin- I LOVED Palin's book.

 First off having moved to Alaska in the past year it gave me insight into what has been going on here in Alaska for years and the people.
 Alaska is a very different state and a very different place.
 But exactly what she describes is exactly what I have experienced here.
 Hard working, very helpful, independent and wonderful people.
 (As a matter of fact I think the only people we have had any type of problem with here have been people who aren't from Alaska and really don't want to be here.)
 So it was fun to read that the things we have experienced here are normal everyday things.